howl-editor/howl/site/source/doc/api/interact.md

 ### select_location(opts)

-Very similar to [select](#select), lets the user select an item from a list of options.
+Very similar to [select](#select), but lets the user select a location from a list of location.
 In addition, it displays a preview of the currently selected option in the editor.
-Each item in `items` (or returned by `matcher`) must also have the following fields:
+Each item in `items` (or as returned by `matcher`) can have the following fields:

 - `file` or `buffer`: One of `file` or `buffer` must be provided.
 This specifies which file or buffer is previewed in the editor when this item is selected:
   - `file`: A [File] object.
   - `buffer`: A [Buffer] object.
-- `line_nr`: The line number in `file` or `buffer` that is centered during the preview.
+- `line_nr`: _[optional]_ The line number in `file` or `buffer`
+- `highlights`: _[optional]_ A table of highlights to apply to the previewed buffer line if possible.
+Requires that `line_nr` is given.
+Each highlight specifies a segment to highlight, by indicating the start and end position of the segment (see below).

+#### Highlights

+Start positions can be specified by using one of the below:

+  * `start_pos`: An absolute position in the buffer
+  * `byte_start_pos`: An absolute byte-oriented position in the buffer
+  * `start_column`: The starting column of the segment relative in the line
+  * `start_index`: The starting byte-oriented column of the segment relative in the line

+  End positions can be specified by using one of the below:

+  * `end_pos`: An absolute position in the buffer
+  * `byte_end_pos`: An absolute byte-oriented position in the buffer
+  * `end_column`: The ending column of the segment relative in the line
+  * `end_index`: The ending byte-oriented column of the segment relative in the line
+  * `count`: The end position is `count` characters away from the start position

 ### yes_or_no (opts)